elliot-d-kim/long-covid-prediction/README.md

 * SVM
 * Naive Bayes

-Used validation curves and confusion matrices to tune models' hyperparameters, enhancing accuracy for some models.
+Used validation curves and confusion matrices to tune models' hyperparameters, enhancing accuracy for Logistic Regression, SVM, and Naive Bayes.

 Ultimately, our random forest model achieved 72.3% accuracy and 81.5% precision for predicting Long COVID in patients.